-1. Applicant Name(s): Rural Rural Water Authority of Douglas County Mailing address: PO Box 4610 Parker, CO 80138 Taxpayer ID#: FEIN #27-0966710 Primary Contact: Geoff Withers Position/Title: Chairman Email: Distri ct1@rwadc.org Phone Numbers: Cell: 303-882-0692 Office: 720-851-2012 Alternate Contact: Sarah Shepherd Position/Title: District Manager Email: sees@ ccrider.us Phone Numbers: Cell: 303-652-7745 Office: 2.
+1. Applicant Name(s): Rural Rural Water Authority of Douglas County Mailing address: O Box 4610 Parker, CO 80138 Taxpayer ID#: FEIN #27-0966710 Primary Contact: Geoff Withers Position/Title: Chairman Email: Distri ct1@rwadc.org Phone Numbers: Cell: 303-882-0692 Office: 720-851-2012 Alternate Contact: Sarah Shepherd Position/Title: District Manager Email: sees@ ccrider.us Phone Numbers: Cell: 303-652-7745 Office: 2.
 I Eligible entities for WSRA funds inc clude the following.
-What typ oe of entity is the A Applicant? are encouraged to work with loc al entities and the local entity should be the gra ado agencies.
-Federal agencies nt recipient.
-Federal agencies cannot be the grant recipient. х Public (Districts) - authand water activity enter horities, Title 32/special districts, (conservancy, conservation, and irrigation districts), rprises.
-Private Incorporated - 1 nutual di tch companies, homeowners associations, corp orations.
+What typ oe of entity is the A Applicant? are encouraged to work with loc al entities and the local entity should be the gra х Fitle 32/special districts, (cons ervancy, conserva ation, and irrigation districts), are encouraged to work with local entities and the local entity should be the grant recipient.
+Federal agencies are eligible, but only if they can make a compelling case for why a local partner cannot be the grant recipient.
+Public (Districts) - authorities, Title 32/special districts, (conservancy, conservation, and irrigation districts), and water activity enterprises.
+Private Incorporated - mutual ditch companies, homeowners associations, corporations.
 Private individuals, part for funding from the Sta ble for funding from om the Basin Accounts but not Non-governmental orga nization s - broadly defined as any org ganization that is n not part of the government.